Blonde Espresso is becoming more and more popular since Starbucks introduced this drink to the menu.

 The blonde Espresso has a lighter body, a thin layer of Crema, and a milder taste with Citrus notes.

-You might enjoy it if you like smooth flavors and don’t like bitterness.
+You might enjoy it if you like sour flavors and don’t like bitterness.

-On the other hand, Regular Espresso is a robust drink with a very rich and thick mouthfeel.
+On the other hand, Regular Espresso is an intense drink with a very rich and thick mouthfeel.
 It also typically has a more substantial body and a thicker crema layer.

 And Traditional Coffee lovers like it rough and Strong!